 - All entrance fees to castles and museums

 Kirsten describes your hosts:

-And we leave you with some photos of Halloween costumes, food and fun from past expeditions (just click on images to expand) and a three-minute documentary made by a participant from a previous expedition.
+And we leave you with some photos of Halloween costumes, food and fun from past expeditions and a three-minute documentary made by a participant from a previous expedition.
 Turn up your speakers for it!
 The Dracula Expedition Video!